Submission Guidelines

 Copyright and Reprinting

 Please review our Submissions Agreement prior to submitting your work.
 The Trinity Review believes in supporting authors and their ownership of their work.
-In submitting a piece, the Trinity Review has the right to publish the specified work and reprint the work.
+By submitting a piece, you are granting the Trinity Review the right to publish and print the specified work.
 All rights to the piece revert to the author after publication.